apprunjs/apprun-docs/docs/index.md

 * AppRun is lightweight, only 6KB gzipped, but includes state management, rendering, event handling, and routing.

-* With only three functions: `app.start`, `app.run`, and `app.on` in its API makes it easy to learn and use.
+* You only need three functions to get started — `app.start`, `app.run`, and `app.on` — which makes it easy to learn and use.
+(The full [API Reference](api.md) covers the rest when you need it.)
 It can be used directly in the browser or with a compiler/bundler like Webpack or Vite.

 * One more thing, you can use AppRun with React to simplify state management and routing of your React applications.